- Nov 27, 2017

 - Tested on Splunk Version: N/A

 Splunk allows users to create their own apps and TAs (technology add-ons) to allow for custom configurations within Splunk.
 As the Splunk community grows, it's nice to have the option of evaluating apps or TAs.
-Brian's latest tutorial goes over a tool that helps with this evaluation, discusses what it's all about, and also includes a tutorial for creating a custom app for Cloud submission to bring things all together.
+This tutorial goes over a tool that helps with this evaluation, discusses what it's all about, and also includes a method for creating a custom app for Cloud submission to bring things all together.

 Splunk AppInspect is used internally at Splunk for app certification testing, Cloud installation approval, among many other things.
 I wrote this document to help users understand what’s important when submitting TAs to Splunk Cloud, and to allow for a streamlined app install on Cloud instances.